United States N-class submarine

-The United States N-class submarines were a class of seven coastal defense submarines laid down for the United States Navy prior to the United States' entry into World War I. During the war they patrolled of the New England coast.
+The United States N-class submarines were a class of seven coastal defense submarines laid down for the United States Navy prior to the United States' entry into World War I. During the war they patrolled off of the New England coast.

 Design

 The N-class boats were authorized under naval appropriations for Fiscal Year 1915.
 In order to be able to afford a fleet submarine in the same appropriations, eventually to become the AA-1 or T-class submarines, the US Navy (USN) reduced the amount of money allocated to coastal submarines significantly.
 This forced them to order a more austere and smaller design.
 The N-class would be over 100 LT smaller than the preceding L-class boats, and would be the smallest boats built for the USN until 1952.